Target date funds have become the go-to investment choice for many Americans. In fact, they are now offered in over 80% of 401(k) plans nationwide.

 It is also important to note that these funds don't offer any guarantees.
 Yes, they put a date on the fund.
 But that date really means nothing.
 Its not the date when your money is ready.
 It is simply the date that the fund chose to base its risk/reward model off of.
 Thus, you are still exposed to risk in these funds.

-Biggest Risks of Target Date Funds
+The Biggest Risks Of Target Date Funds

-- The Fees: The fees of Target Date Funds are not usually the best.
+The Fees: The fees of Target Date Funds are not usually the best.
 In fact, the average Target Date Fund has an expense ratio of 0.69%.
 While it's not bad, it's not great.
-However, these fees can really add of over long time frames, such as purchasing a Target Date 2050 fund.
+However, these fees can really add up over long time frames, such as purchasing a Target Date 2050 fund.
 The fees can be even higher for Target Date Funds that are "funds of funds", since they also have hidden fees in the investments they own.
 Concerned about fees?
 Look for Target Date Funds with low expense ratios, around 0.20%.
 Or, simply create a balanced allocation yourself with a stock and bond fund, which can be had for very low fees.

-- False Sense of Safety: Given that these funds are called "Target Date Funds" and they are available in 401(k)s nationwide, it is widely assumed that these funds are safe ways to invest for retirement.
+False Sense of Safety: Given that these funds are called "Target Date Funds" and they are available in 401(k)s nationwide, it is widely assumed that these funds are safe ways to invest for retirement.
 It is important to remember that the date listed is only the guide the investment company uses in a calculation.
 It does not guarantee anything, and may not even line up with individual risk and reward structures.
 It also doesn't take into consideration your entire portfolio, which could include other stock or bond holdings.
 Basically, do your own research on what your asset allocation should be.

 The Hidden Contents: It is almost impossible to tell what is inside these funds, and how the funds will perform in certain circumstances.
 Yes, they give a date.
 But each investment company has a different model for what a portfolio should look like based on that date.
 If you invest in the fund, you should know the allocation of stocks, bonds, and cash right up front.
 You should also know what the fund is going to do in adverse market conditions: ride it out or shelter in bonds.
 It is important to remember that bonds are trading at all time highs right now, so even your Target Date Funds could suffer major losses ahead.

 They Only Work While Working: Target Date Funds are also only designed to be used when accumulating wealth for retirement.
 Once you reach the date, the portfolio doesn't change into one where you can withdraw from it easily.
 In fact, you will most likely end up having to sell the entire fund and start again.
 Most Target Date Funds simply stop changing the allocation at the Target Date.
 So, if the model calls for 90% invested in bonds at the date, it will stay that way infinitely.